Cold Shank

 Frequently asked questions

-A single, isolated shank ("cold shank") is usually caused by a subtle, one-swing shift of weight or the upper body toward the ball — often from fatigue, a rushed transition, or a lapse in setup — rather than a deep swing flaw.
+An isolated one usually comes from a subtle single-swing shift of weight or upper body toward the ball.
+This means fatigue, a rushed transition, or a lapse at address.
+Instead of a deep flaw.
 If it does not recur, it is best treated as an outlier rather than a pattern to fix.

-Should I change my whole swing after one shank?
+Should I change my whole swing after one?

-Generally no. A single shank in an otherwise solid session is more often a momentary lapse than evidence of a structural problem.
-Watch whether it recurs over the next several swings before making any significant technical change — reacting to one shank with a major overhaul can introduce new problems.
+Generally no. One bad strike in an otherwise solid session is far more often a momentary lapse than evidence of a structural problem.
+Watch whether it recurs across the next several swings before changing anything significant.

 Related terms

-- ShankA shank is when the ball strikes the hosel (the socket where the shaft meets the head) instead of the face, sending it violently to the right (for a right-hander) at roughly 90°.
+- ShankA shank is when the ball strikes the hosel (the socket where the shaft meets the head) instead of the face.
+This sends it violently to the right (for a right-hander) at roughly 45°.

 - Shank PatternA shank pattern is a recurring, structural tendency to strike the ball off the hosel, distinct from an isolated cold shank, usually traced to a consistent setup or swing-path cause.

-- Heel StrikeA heel strike is contact made closer to the shaft than the center of the clubface, producing horizontal gear effect that pushes the ball right and reduces ball speed.
+- Heel StrikeA heel strike is contact made closer to the shaft than the center of the clubface.
+This produces horizontal gear effect that pushes the ball right and reduces ball speed.

-- Early ExtensionEarly extension is thrusting the hips toward the ball during the downswing, which causes the golfer to stand up out of posture and forces compensations at impact.
+- Early ExtensionEarly extension is thrusting the hips toward the ball during the downswing.
+This causes the golfer to stand up out of posture and forces compensations at impact.

 - YipsThe yips are involuntary twitches or spasms — most often in putting or chipping — that disrupt the stroke.
 They are part neurological, part anxiety-driven, and affect golfers at every level.